matthiask/html-sanitizer/README.rst

     HTML_SANITIZERS = {
         'default': {
           'tags': ...,
+        },
         ...
     }

 The ``'default'`` configuration is special: If it isn't explicitly defined, the default configuration above is used instead.
+Non-existing configurations will lead to ``ImproperlyConfigured`` exceptions.

+The ``get_sanitizer`` function caches sanitizer instances, so feel free to call it as often as you want to.

 .. _bleach: https://bleach.readthedocs.io/